What is the Run-Walk Method All About?

 Since you have a good handle on your running constitution, you are ready for a higher running time, followed by a shorter walk time.
 You may not even need any guidance because you’ve already figured it out.
 That’s great.

-Final thoughts on the run walk method
+Final thoughts on the run-walk method

-The run-walk method is a specialized interval training to help people of all skill and ability levels to take their running to the next level.
+The run-walk method is a specialized interval training to help people of all skill and ability levels take their running to the next level.
 The strategically timed walk breaks between running can help any runner achieve their running goals.
 If you haven’t tried incorporating walk breaks into your running plan, give it a try today.